 To illustrate this claim we investigate recent events at the IMO as a case study of the broader trend that sees small states as important influencers of global climate policy.
 The IMO is especially interesting as, unlike UNFCC for example, it has a reputation as a highly technical organisation.
 This should disadvantage small states who tend to lack human resource capacity in negotiations (Corbett and Connell 2015).
 But, because many small states maintain large shipping registries, they actually have considerable expertise on these issues and greater structural clout in this IO than they do in virtually any other international forum.
 This context makes the IMO a unique case for studying the policy entrepreneurship of small states.

-Created in 1948, the IMO is one of the 15 special agencies of the United Nations, delegated with responsibilities to create regulatory frameworks on ‘practices relating to technical matters of all kinds affecting shipping engaged international trade; to encourage and facilitate the general adoption of the highest practicable standards in matters concerning the maritime safety, efficiency of navigation and prevention and control of maritime pollution from ships’ (IMO Convention cited Biermann and Siebenhüner 2009).
+Created in 1948, the IMO is one of the 15 special agencies of the United Nations, with delegated responsibilities to create regulatory frameworks on ‘practices relating to technical matters of all kinds affecting shipping engaged international trade; to encourage and facilitate the general adoption of the highest practicable standards in matters concerning the maritime safety, efficiency of navigation and prevention and control of maritime pollution from ships’ (IMO Convention cited Biermann and Siebenhüner 2009).
 The Assembly of all members meets once every two years.
 The Council of 40 elected members is the executive body in charge of policy deliberation and decision making when the Assembly is not in session.
 The Marine Environment Protection Committee (MEPC) is a standing committee of the Assembly with the responsibility to adopt and amend legislation governing marine pollution from ships.
 As in most IOs, decision making at IMO follows the principle of one-state-one-vote, yet in practice consensus is the norm.

 Given the nature of shipping operation (e.g. in open seas, beyond national boundaries) and the system of ships being registered in states with open registration, international regulation is especially important.
 The RMI has an open registry which means any ship can carry its flag regardless of its country of origin.
 The RMI is currently the third largest shipping registry in the world.
 Income from the registry accounted for approximately ten percent of the RMI government revenue in 2018.